Close

 Directors and Key Managerial Personnel

-As of March 31,2022, your Company's Board had seven members comprising of three Executive Directors and four independent directors.
+As of March 31, 2023, your Company's Board had seven members comprising of three Executive Directors and four Independent Directors.

 The Company has further received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of independence as prescribed both under sub-section (6) of Section 149 of the Act and the SEBI Listing Regulations and there has been no change in the circumstances which may affect their status as Independent Director during the year.